Having worked in both corporate and retail arenas, I’m not unfamiliar with the stress that working under pressure can bring.

 The solution is not to allow it to impact on you emotionally but step away from the situation looking in on it logically.
 This sounds like an easy option but when you are caught up in the event, it may be difficult to think this way.
 Negative thinking adds fuel to self-doubt which in turn, adds further emotional pressure.

 However, we cannot always avoid these negative impacts such as an overbearing boss/colleague/partner, dealing with rejection or the wonder that business politics brings to the situation.
-Here are some useful tips that I have found to help me get through the conservatory problem, grrr.
+Here are some useful tips that I have found to help me get through the extension problem, grrr.

 1. Fix what you can, acknowledge what you can’t: Although it would be nice to be Dr. Who, the reality is there are only 24 fixed hours in a day and you can’t drift forward and back in your Tardis.
 As a consequence, we try to cram too much in the allotted time.